ataraxialinux/ataraxia/README.md

-# Welcome to januslinux - Fast and mini Linux distribution which uses musl libc.
+# Welcome to januslinux - Fast and compact Linux distribution which uses musl libc.
 ```

                                        ________________